Emergency Eye Care Services at James Tracey Eye Care

 Unfortunately, visual aberrations tend to be overlooked in the initial treatment and diagnosis of a concussion, and it’s not uncommon to discover vision issues until some time has passed following the accident.

-If you notice any changes in your vision following a concussion, contact Dr. James Sinoway at James Tracey Eye Care.
-Dr. James Sinoway will first perform a comprehensive eye exam and verify that no other damage has resulted from the event, such as retinal detachment or traumatic uveitis.
+If you notice any changes in your vision following a concussion, contact James Sinoway O.D. at James Tracey Eye Care.
+James Sinoway O.D. will first perform a comprehensive eye exam and verify that no other damage has resulted from the event, such as retinal detachment or traumatic uveitis.

 What Are the Symptoms Following a Concussion?